ClaudiaRojasSoto/math_magicians/README.md

 > -Navigate to the project folder:

-> cd Leaderboard
+> cd math_magicians

 > -Install the project dependencies:

 > npm install

-> o start the development server, run the following command:
+> To start the development server, run the following command:

 > npm start